timthedev07-buddy/FirstJavaFXApp/notes/NOTES.md

 A `GridPane` places its nodes into a grid of rows and columns.
 Nodes may span multiple rows or columns.
 GridPane is the most flexible built-in layout pane.

-# FX CSS my cheat-sheet for common style attributes
+# FX CSS
+ my little cheat-sheet for common style attributes

-To change the font color:
+### To change the font color:
 ```css
 .text {
     -fx-text-fill: #hex or rgba